 - Apply small amounts directly on your exposed skin.

-- Diffuse it into the air using a diffuser or by applying 1-2 drops on a string or ribbon and hang in the area where you want to keep out insects.
+- Diffuse it into the air using a diffuser or by applying 1-2 drops on a string or ribbon, and hang it in the area where you want to keep out insects.

 - Dilute 3-5 drops in 1 tablespoon of carrier oil like coconut or olive oil and apply to your skin.

-If you would like to try our proprietary essential oil or using other essential oils to make your own insect repellent, stop into the store.
-We sell this essential oil, oregano, lemon, lavender and peppermint in small bottles of 20 drops.
+If you would like to try our proprietary essential oil or make your own insect repellent, stop into the store.
+We sell essential oils like eucalyptus, oregano, lemon, lavender, peppermint, and many others.
+Call 440-933-7733 for more information.